Impact for Students

 Operations

 We have policies in place to enable the recruitment, retention and development of female faculty.
 The University has been a member of the Athena SWAN Charter for gender equality since 2015.
 The Charter was developed to encourage and recognise commitment to advancing the careers of women in research and academia.
 It recognises the advancement of gender equality through representation, progression and success for all.
 In 2020 the University renewed its Bronze Athena SWAN Award for Gender Equality.
-Within the University, the School of Applied Sciences holds a departmental Athena SWAN Silver Award, and the Huddersfield Business School and School of Computing and Engineering each hold a departmental Athena SWAN Bronze Award.
+Within the University, the School of Applied Sciences holds a departmental Athena SWAN Silver Award, and the Huddersfield Business School and Schools of Computing & Engineering and Arts & Humanities each hold a departmental Athena SWAN Bronze Award.

 The University has established anti-discrimination and anti-harassment policies.